 We are a small club with extremely limited finances so we cannot give things away, no matter how nicely you ask.

 There is no advance booking facility.
 Just turn up to the Ice Centre and pay at the door as there are always seats available.
-Tickets are £5 for adults and £3 for kids.
+Tickets are £5 for adults and £3 for kids, although these prices are subject to change, so please contact the rink to be sure.

 Everyone involved with the team, from the manager and coach to the game-day announcer and webmaster, is a volunteer.
 No-one is paid for the work they do for the team.
 If you want to be paid for your involvement in hockey you will need to contact teams in higher leagues.